paulerlic/medical-marijuana-group/README.md

 ### Questions We Hope to Answer:
   1. Can a Neural Network be created that can identify patterns in strains?
-  2. Can we correctly match a patients ailments to the effects of certain strains?
+  2. Can a Neural Network correctly match a patients ailments to the effects of certain strains?

 ### Hypothesis

-#### Null Hypothesis: Do Sativa ,Indicia and Hybird strains share a correlation with certain effects that are best suited for the treamtent of patient aliments.
+#### Null Hypothesis: Sativa, Indica and Hybrid strains share a correlation with certain effects that are best suited for the treatment of patient ailments.

-Can we find a positive correlation between the strain type and ailments, for example will strains that fall under the sativa category treat stress, and depression.
-Will strains that fall under the indica category treat ailments like nausea and lack of sleep?
+Can we find a positive correlation between the strain type and ailments, for example will strains that fall under the Sativa category treat stress, and depression.
+Will strains that fall under the Indica category treat ailments like nausea and lack of sleep?

 #### Alternate Hypothesis: There is no relationship between strains and their effects.
-Determine which medical marijuana strains are best suited as treatment for specific ailments by analyzing their chemical composition and characteristics such as flavor and effects.By creating a neutral network that allows us to recognize similar characterizes in strains of cannabis that would best work to help relieve a whole array of symptoms ranging from deppression, stress, pain, inflammation ,etc..
-We believe that creating a netural network in which our machine can learn
+Determine which medical marijuana strains are best suited as treatment for specific ailments by analyzing their chemical composition and characteristics such as flavor and effects by creating a neural network that allows us to recognize similar characterizes in strains of cannabis that would best work to help relieve a whole array of symptoms ranging from depression, stress, pain, and inflammation, among others.

 ### Team Role Distribution
 * Triangle -Machine Learning Model - David Bastien